espressif/vscode-esp-idf-extension/docs/SETUP.md

 When you start ESP-IDF extension, it will try to self-configure by looking for existing ESP-IDF directory in `IDF_PATH` environment variable, `$HOME/esp/esp-idf` on MacOS/Linux and `%USERPROFILE%\esp\esp-idf` or `%USERPROFILE%\Desktop\esp-idf` in Windows.
 It will look for ESP-IDF Tools and ESP-IDF Python virtual environment in `IDF_TOOLS_PATH` environment variable, `$HOME\.espressif` on MacOS/Linux and `%USERPROFILE%\.espressif` on Windows.

-If ESP-IDF and corresponding ESP-IDF tools are found, these paths will be saved as Visual Studio Code Configuration settings, which are located in `press F1 -> type Preferences: Open Settings (UI)` or `press F1 -> type Preferences: Open Settings (JSON)`.
+If ESP-IDF and corresponding ESP-IDF tools are found, these paths will be saved as Visual Studio Code Configuration settings, which are located in Command Palette (F1 or View Menu -> Command Palette) and type `Preferences: Open Settings (UI)` or Command Palette (F1 or View Menu -> Command Palette) and type `Preferences: Open Settings (JSON)`.

-These settings, as described in [ESP-IDF Specific Settings](./SETTINGS.md#ESP-IDF-Specific-Settings), are
+These settings, as described in [ESP-IDF Specific Settings](./SETTINGS.md#ESP-IDF-Specific-Settings), are:

 - `idf.espIdfPath` for IDF_PATH,
 - `idf.customExtraPaths` for ESP-IDF Tools paths to be appended to environment variable PATH,
 - `idf.pythonBinPath` for absolute virtual environment python path and
 - `idf.customExtraVars` for additional environment variables from ESP-IDF tools such as OPENOCD_SCRIPTS.

+> **NOTE**: Visual Studio Code has many places where to set configuration settings.
+This extension uses the `idf.saveScope` configuration setting to determine where to save settings, Global (User Settings), Workspace and WorkspaceFolder.
+Please review the [visual studio code settings precedence](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence).

-If ESP-IDF and ESP-IDF tools are not available, you can use the [Setup Wizard](#Setup-Wizard) to download them and configure the extension for you or manually configure the extension as explained in [JSON Manual Configuration](#JSON-Manual-Configuration) or [Settings UI Manual Configuration](#UI-Manual-Configuration).
+If ESP-IDF and ESP-IDF tools are not available, you can use the [ Setup Wizard ](#Setup-Wizard) to download them and configure the extension for you or manually configure the extension as explained in [JSON Manual Configuration](#JSON-Manual-Configuration) or [ Settings UI Manual Configuration ](#UI-Manual-Configuration).

 # Setup Wizard

-In Visual Studio Code press **F1** and type **ESP-IDF: Configure ESP-IDF extension**.
+With Visual Studio Code Command Palette (F1 or View Menu -> Command Palette) and type **ESP-IDF: Configure ESP-IDF extension**.

 Setup wizard provides 3 choices: